uktrade/data-hub-frontend/README.md

 5. Once the process has completed you can access the frontend at `http://localhost:3000` and the api at `http://localhost:8000`.

 #### The Test Stack (the mock stack - using the sandbox api for running functional tests)
-When testing your code, you'll need to have specific data which is all fabricated.
-In order to ensure this, we use Sandbox to make this 'fake' API.
+When testing your code, you'll need to have a database set up with specific data which is all fabricated, for the tests to use.
+In order to ensure this, we use Sandbox to make this 'fake' , pre-populated API.
 You should use this set up when testing your code.

-1. If you haven't already done so in the steps above for the Dev stack, clone this repo and go to the project root
+1. If you haven't already done so in the steps above for the Dev stack, clone this repo and go to the project root.

 2. Create a `mock-stack.json` file.
 We'll next go and get the variables from vault.
 To log into vault you'll need to be on the VPN and create a personal access token from the developer settings in your GitHub account.
 Copy the JSON from vault and run the following on the command line: